laritzalba/gcp-terraform/README.md

 ### 5. Bucket Creation

-To Create a bucket in google cloud console go to
+To Create a bucket in google cloud console go to:

 - Hamburger menu / Cloud Storage / Buckets / + Create / Name your bucket (unique name) / Continue/ choose the option that you want / Create

 <img src="images/16.png" width=60% height=60%>
 <img src="images/17.png" width=60% height=60%>

-- One the bucket create, go to your bucket and creata folder inside (tab Create Folder), name ir and create.
+- Go to your bucket and creata folder inside (tab Create Folder), name ir and create.
 <img src="images/19.png" width=60% height=60%>

 Congratulations, all the necessary setup in GCP is done, now will will continue with the Terraform code section.